CodeBase912/Multi-Step-Form/README.md

 2. Make a new branch: `$ git checkout -b [name-of-your-branch]`.
 3. Add a feature, fix a bug, refactor some code or update the docs :)
 4. Write/update tests for the changes you made, if necessary.
-5. Run unit tests and make sure all tests pass.
+5. Run unit tests to make sure all everything is working nice ;).
 6. Update `README.md` if necessary.
 7. Open a Pull Request with a comprehensive description of changes.